You know, the question I keep getting asked over the week, oh, you got to help Trump.

 I think that Hillary is increasingly desperate.

-I think that I cannot tell you today, and anybody that thinks that they can tell you who's going to win this election is just lying to you, and I think it's just speculation on their part.
+I think that I cannot tell you today, and anybody that thinks that they can tell you who's going to win this election is just lying to you.

 There's way too much that can happen between now and November 8th to make any of this certain.

-I just know that CNN is just obsessively, they've become the anti-Trump pro Hillary Clinton news network again.
+I just know that CNN is just obsessively, they've become the anti-Trump pro-Hillary Clinton News Network again.

-And uh, I don't care what the New York Times printed this weekend, it doesn't mean a whole hell of a lot to me.
+And I don't care what the New York Times printed this weekend.

-I will tell you this there's funny things to emerge in this.
+There's funny things to emerge in this.

-And you know, the New York Times once referred to Donald Trump as the comeback kid.
+And, you know, the New York Times once referred to Donald Trump as the comeback kid.

-So that's the irony of all this because they're making such a big big deal over the fact that, well, Donald Trump took a net loss 20 years ago when Atlantic City went down the tubes.
+So that's the irony of all this because they're making such a big deal over the fact that, well, Donald Trump took a net loss 20 years ago when Atlantic City went down the tubes.

 By the way, there's a whole government backstory to this that most people won't be able to tell you, and I'll get to that in a second.